nrwl/nx/docs/shared/guides/why-monorepos.md

 A monorepo is a single git repository that holds the source code for multiple applications and libraries, along with the tooling for them.

+{% callout type="note" title="Lerna users" %}
-> If you are familiar with Lerna or Yarn workspaces, check out [this guide](/guides/lerna-and-nx) (with a quick video) showing how to add Nx to a Lerna/Yarn workspace, what the difference is, when to use both and when to use just Nx.
+If you are familiar with Lerna or Yarn workspaces, check out [this guide](/guides/lerna-and-nx) (with a quick video) showing how to add Nx to a Lerna/Yarn workspace, what the difference is, when to use both and when to use just Nx.
+{% /callout %}

 ## What are the benefits of a monorepo?